Hailz/HappyFace/README.md

 # Bumps in the Road

 I struggled a lot with the Node/Express concepts.
 Working my recently developed skills into it was difficult for me.
-I found a lot of the things that I had done before didn't work now.
+I found a lot of the things that I had done before couldn't be implemented in the same ways.

+# Next Steps
+*Create favorite saving functionality
+*Create favorite deleting functionality
+*Create product name search functionality
+*Style
+*Use second API to allow for searches by barcode